abhisakh/ResearchLLM_MultiAgent_LangGraph_RagGraph/README.md

 - ***Quality Gates:*** The pipeline specifically audits:

--- **RAG Utilization:*** Does the AI actually use the retrieved scientific data?
+- - **RAG Utilization:*** Does the AI actually use the retrieved scientific data?

--- ***Citation Integrity:*** Is every claim mapped to a real [Number] in the references?
+- - ***Citation Integrity:*** Is every claim mapped to a real [Number] in the references?

--- ***Self-Correction:*** Does the EvaluationAgent successfully trigger a refinement loop if the first draft is poor?
+- - ***Self-Correction:*** Does the EvaluationAgent successfully trigger a refinement loop if the first draft is poor?

 - ***Secret Masking:*** Uses GitHub's encrypted vault to inject API keys, ensuring zero exposure of sensitive credentials.

 ***5. Where to find the "Proof" (The Audit Log)***
-1. A recruiter or developer can verify the AI's latest "Thinking Trace" without running a single line of code:
+  1. A developer can verify the AI's latest "Thinking Trace" without running a single line of code:

   2. Navigate to the Actions tab in this repository.

   3. Select the latest LLMOps Quality Gate run.

   4. Scroll to Artifacts and download ai-reasoning-trace.

 Inside, you will find research_audit.log, containing the full ANSI-colored log of the Supervisor, Tool Agents, and the Final Synthesis Report.